History of Perpetual Motion and Free Energy Machines

 Energy Magazine says "however, tests with CETI cells at Motorola,

 SRI and the French Atomic Energy Commission show no measurable friction)

-Milton Rothman has a response
+Milton Rothman has a

 I openly admit that I have not followed all the history of cold